Skip to main content

 Password and ID Resets

-Linda uses Account Manager to reset a user's account.
-This helps if the user forgets their password or if she wants to unlink an Account Manager account from a Salesforce account.
-When she resets a user's account, she puts the account in the same state it was in when it was initially created.
-The user must reactivate it.
+You use Account Manager to reset a user's account.
+The reset option helps if the user forgets their password or if you want to unlink an Account Manager account from a Salesforce account.
+When you reset a user's account, the system puts the account in the initially created state.
+The user then reactivates the account.

 Here’s how she resets an account: